flanksource/canary-checker/README.md

 #### External Postgres Server

-In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has <Not sure exactly what needs to be here> permissions
+In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has administrator permissions for the database.git

 |                     |                   |
 |---------------------|-------------------|